-I identified as a Christian pilgrim for more than forty-five years but I could not shake the feeling of an irrepressible intelligence flowing beneath the surface dissolving every belief, memory, and concept I had so carefully learned and owned as mine since I was a child.
+I identified mostly as a Christian pilgrim for more than forty-five years but I could not shake the feeling of an intelligent darkness creeping in, stealing, and dissolving every belief, memory, and concept I had so carefully learned and owned as mine since I was a child.
 Let’s pause here and pretend to go backwards in time now to fill in a few details.

-The aliveness and serene depth of this aware presence was comforting to me…like an invisible close friend and comforter at my side during all the turbulence of childhood and adolescence.
+The aliveness of this aware presence was comforting to me…like an invisible close friend and comforter at my side during all the turbulence of childhood and young adulthood.

-My parents packed their furnishings and dysfunctions into a Pontiac and changed addresses as often as most people change their automotive oil.
+My particular pair of parental units packed their few furnishings and plentiful dysfunctions into a Pontiac and change addresses as often as most people change their automotive oil.
 So I learned to loosely hold anything resembling structure and always sleep with one eye open and my rucksack in sight.

 I learned to duck and cover when the inevitable drunken fights between them began in the evenings.
 When I was nine, my parents separated again, and I went to live with my Grandma in the next county East.
 Twice daily, she drove 75 miles, round-trip, carrying me to and from the elementary school in the city.

-Not surprisingly, while living with Grandma, I entered a loving relationship with Jesus the Christ to pray away the fear and panic of living with crazy alcoholic parents.
-I was also consumed with daily bouts of panic, anxiety, and fear and found it hard to be social in school or at church.
+Not surprisingly, while living with Grandma, I entered a loving and unconventional relationship with Jesus the Christ to pray away the fear and panic of living with crazy alcoholic parents.
+I was also consumed with daily bouts of panic, anxiety, and fear and found it hard to be social in school.

-Thankfully, Grandma and my dear aunts were a big influence on my spiritual life.
-A natural healer, Grandma advocated natural ways to eat, sleep, and play, and she regularly used healing touch and reflexology to calm my anxiety and help me relax.
+Thankfully, Grandma and my aunts were a huge influence on my spiritual life.
+A natural healer, Grandma advocated natural ways to eat, sleep, and play, and she regularly used healing touch to calm the anxiety and help me relax.

 Once I graduated high-school, I entered college life with all the gusto an introverted, fearful, and sensitive young woman can muster.
 The dorms were loud, the nights were long, and the parties were endless.
-I was clearly a fish out of water, panicky, and my grades were marginal at best.
+I was clearly a fish out of water and my grades were marginal.

-I developed full blown agoraphobia and panic attacks in 1976 while in college and lived reclusively and quietly in the dorms, venturing out only to classes or to my part-time job, until the panic attacks and agoraphobia were so severe that I could not drive…and I quit my job.
+I developed full blown agoraphobia and panic attacks in 1976 while in college and lived reclusively and quietly in the dorms, venturing out only to classes or to my part-time job.

 The Sheriff’s office was investigating the train accident since evidence at the scene pointed towards foul play on the part of some unsavory drug addicts hanging out with my mother.
 My mother lived a colorful life, to say the least, and she died years later due to drug and alcohol-related abuse.

-Thankfully, I graduated college with a B.S. degree in 1979 thanks to the support and guidance of my college advisor.
+Thankfully, I graduated college with a B.S. degree in 1979 due to the loving support and guidance of my college advisor.